Joshhhuaaa/EnhancedRS3/README.md

 # Enhanced RS3

-A major patch for Rainbow Six 3, fixing bugs and adding gameplay improvements.
+A patch for Rainbow Six 3, fixing bugs and adding gameplay improvements.

 If you'd like to donate, all contributions are appreciated.
 <div align="left">